corbeau217/Forgetful_Wizard/docs/readme.md

 - [ ] design player resource architecture
     - [ ] player health
     - [ ] player magic resource
+### [ ] Milestone 019 - development documentation cleanup
+- [ ] housekeeping for the development documentation structure
+    - [ ] renaming and restructuring notes and diagrams
+    - [ ] cleaning up `readme.md` and removing bloat
+- [ ] moving development documentation to separate repository
+- [ ] adding the documentation repository as a sub repository/link in this repository

 ## TO-DO - easter eggs